-Increased levels of oxytocin may lead to a temporary mild to moderate dilation of pupils.
+Increased levels of oxytocin to a temporary mild to moderate dilation of pupils.
 Oxytocin is released because of exercise and intimate physical or social interactions with other people.
-It also plays significant roles during childbirth.
-Research suggests that higher levels of oxytocin may help heighten the response to human faces.
+It also plays significant roles during childbirth. suggests that higher levels of oxytocin may help heighten the response to human faces.
 Oxytocin primarily causes psychological effects, such as increased emotional attachment and sexual arousal.

 Using drugs such as cocaine, ecstasy, hallucinogenics, and crystal methamphetamine can lead to mydriasis.
 Hallucinogenic drugs, such as LSD, affect the serotonin receptors in the brain, which can lead to dilation.
 Stimulants such as cocaine increase levels of serotonin and cause similar effects on the eyes.
 Other effects of drug usage include:

 - a weakened immune system

 - liver damage

 The extent of drug abuse will determine the severity of the symptoms.

 Benign Episodic Unilateral Mydriasis

 Benign episodic unilateral mydriasis (BEUM) is a temporary condition that creates a dilated pupil in only one eye.
 Often individuals with this condition will also experience a mild headache, eye pain, light sensitivity, and blurred vision during these episodes.
 In some cases BEUM also occurs during a migraine headache.
 While BEUM is not a dangerous condition, a complete examination of the eye and nervous system is necessary to ensure there is not a more serious cause.